 Additionally, don't just jump to any arbitrary number you see on the web, Just because 1,200 calories is a popular plan doesn't mean its right for you.
 Remember, your calorie goals are highly personalized.

 Start with one of the following for at least three weeks and then reassess your needs:

 If you find that after dieting for some time, you are no longer losing weight, it might just be time to give yourself a break.
 Take a couple of weeks off your diet and let your calories creep up just a little.
 If you've lost some weight, you probably have to recalculate a new TDEE to maintain your new normal.
 And then after a little bit of time adjusting, you can get back to cutting calories until you reach your goal weight.

 Whatever you do, don't rush it or push your body too hard.
 Remember this is survival fuel we are talking about here.
 And your personal wellbeing is just as, if not more, important than the number on the scale.
 You will reach your goals, you will make progress and you will see results, you just need to be consistent and give yourself time.

 Wondering how much you need to cut in order to lose one pound?
 Well, there are roughly 3,500 calories in a pound of fat, so you would need to cut this amount from your diet through food or exercise to lose one pound.

 This number will also give you a good gauge of how fast you are able to lose weight since there are only so many calories you can cut or burn each day.
-If you spread out 3,500 calories throughout the week - 500 calories a day - you can expect to lose about a pound a week.
+If you spread out 3,500 calories throughout the week - 500 calories a day - you can expect to lose about a pound per week.
 But again this depends on many individual factors and is not a perfect science.

 How to Make Your Calories Count

-Weight loss is a numbers game, but there are a few things you can try to make your journey more bearable and give you even better results by either focusing on the types of foods you are choosing, getting your mental health in check, and opting for the most efficient forms of exercise for weight loss.
+Weight loss is a numbers game, but there are a few things you can try to make your journey more bearable and give you even better results by either focusing on portion sizes, the types of foods you are choosing, getting your mental health in check, and opting for the most efficient forms of exercise for weight loss.

 Your body needs